2 Havasu school teachers fired over concerns with explicit content shared online

-According to a LHUSD human resources report, eighth grade Thunderbolt Middle School science teacher Samantha Peer was let go from the district on Oct.
+According to a LHUSD human resources report, eighth grade Thunderbolt Middle School science teacher Samantha Peer resigned from the district on Oct.
 31 and her husband, fourth grade Nautilus Elementary teacher Dillon Peer, was let go on Nov.
 4.

 While the district did not provide a reason for the termination, Samantha Peer appears to maintain an explicit online OnlyFans account that also features her husband, Dillon.
 OnlyFans is a subscription based social media site where users can sell and purchase content including explicit adult content.
 Peer also allegedly posted the explicit material on other social media sites like Reddit.

-Note: Update: Former Thunderbolt Middle School teacher Samantha Peer, who resigned from her position after Lake Havasu Unified School District officials became aware of her Only Fans account, released a video statement Friday afternoon.
-Clarification: Former Thunderbolt teacher Samantha Peer said in a video statement posted to social media that she was not fired by Lake Havasu Unified School District but instead resigned “under pressure” after the district placed her on paid administrative leave and probation pending investigation.
-The story has been updated.